jeremydouglass/processingpy_unittest/README.md

 This project uses [semantic versioning](http://semver.org/).
 For the versions available, see the tags on this repository.

+## License

+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.

 ## Authors

 * [**Jeremy Douglass**](https://github.com/jeremydouglass) - *Initial work*